mixerapi/mixerapi-dev/plugins/mixerapi/README.md

 ### Manual Install

 Manually installing can be a bit cumbersome which is why the automated installer is recommended.
-If you ar integrating MixerApi into an existing project or prefer to do things yourself follow along below:
+If you are integrating MixerApi into an existing project or prefer to do things yourself follow along below:

 - Follow installation steps in [SwaggerBake](https://github.com/cnizzardini/cakephp-swagger-bake)